Emmy-nominated and multi-award winning ﬁlm and television composer, keyboard player and synthesist.

 Session: Using the ARP 2600 for Visual Media Scoring

-With the renaissance of analog synthesizers in modern modern musical production, this presentation will discuss using analog synthesizers like the ARP 2600 to expand your compositional and s onic pallet.
-Especially for visual media scoring.
-David will discuss topics such as compositional philosophy and why use the ARP 2600 and ot her analog synthesizers, application and understanding of the fundamentals of synthesis for the composer and sound designer: wave forms, ﬁ lters, and envelopes, presets versus programming, real vs. clone vst, best practices, and more!
-The objective of this presentation is to inspire and enable composers, musicians, DJ’s and producers to embrace the ARP 2600 and other analog synths in a broader more creative and ins perational manner.
-If you love the ARP 2600, this presentation is for you!
+With the renaissance of analog synthesizers in modern music production, this presentation will explore using analog synthesizers like the ARP 2600 to expand your compositional and sonic pallet with a focus on visual media scoring.
+David will provide examples and discuss topics such as compositional philosophy, sonic pallet, and the unique use of the ARP 2600 and other analog synthesizers to enhance your compositions, stand out, and enhance your sound.
+David will also discuss the application and understanding of the fundamentals of synthesis for the composer and sound designer: wave forms, ﬁlters, and envelopes, presets versus programming, real vs. clone, VST’s, best practices, and more!
+The objective of this presentation is to inspire and enable visual media composers, musicians, and producers to embrace the ARP 2600 and other analog synthesizers in a broader more creative and inspirational manner.
+If you love the ARP 2600, create music for digital and visual media, or compose modern music, this presentation is for you!